chemodun/X4-XMLDiffAndPatch/README.md

   -x, --xsd               Path to the diff.xsd schema file.

   -l, --log-to-file       (Default: false) Log to a file.

+  -a, --append-to-log    (Default: false) Append logs to the existing log file.

   --only-full-path        (Default: false) Generate only full path.